Josip Lukačević

-Josip Lukačević (born 3 November 1983) is a Bosnian-Herzegovinian former professional footballer who played as a defender.
+Josip Lukačević (3 November 1983 – 24 October 2025) was a Bosnian professional footballer who played as a left midfielder.

 Club career

 Lukačević spent the latter seasons in the Austrian amateur ranks.

 International career

-He made his senior debut for Bosnia and Herzegovina in an unofficial match in 2007 against Poland.
+Lukačević made his senior debut for Bosnia and Herzegovina in an unofficial match in 2007 against Poland.
 His sole official match was a June 2008 friendly against Azerbaijan in which he came on as a second-half substitute for Mladen Žižović.

+Death

+Lukačević died in Salzburg, Austria on 24 October 2025, at the age of 41.